-3. Clean from Top to Bottom
+3. Clean From Top to Bottom

 The highest surfaces should be cleaned first so all the dust that falls below can be cleaned subsequently.
 Start with the ceiling fan and move to the top of bookshelves and work your way down.
 Never use a feathered duster when cleaning something high above, it spreads the dust around.
 Vacuum everything below at the end of the cleaning session.

-4. Removing Dust from Difficult-to-Reach Places
+4. Remove Dust From Difficult-to-Reach Places

 - Electronics attract dust more easily than anything else due to their minute electrical charges.
 TV’s, stereos, DVD players, videogame consoles and anything that runs on electricity gather dust in their air vents and crevices.
 Start with running a dusting wand across the appliances and use a vacuum cleaner to suck away the remaining dust.
 Some prefer to blow away the dust with pressurised air or a blower.
 Although it cleans the inside of the appliance, the dust only gets blown into a big cloud that engulfs everything around.